Menu

 Log in

-2023-2024 Board of Directors
+2024-2025 Board of Directors

 Officers

-President- Elect, Tracey G. Jackson, JD, PhD: presidentelect@gwacbar.org
+President, Tracey G. Jackson, PhD, JD: president@gwacbar.org

 Patricia-Joy Mpasi received her J.D. from William and Mary Law School.
 After that, she received her LL.M, from the Washington College of Law.
 She holds a B.A. from the University of Maryland.
 She is licensed to practice in Maryland and D.C.

 Patricia-Joy has a passion for assisting disadvantaged people in the community.
 She is enthusiastic about protecting children who are abused and neglected.
 She previously clerked for the Honorable Charles B. Day, in the United States District Court for the District Court of Maryland.
 Before her clerkship, she served as an Assistant Attorney General, in the Child Protection Section, Family Services Division, for the Attorney General’s Office in Washington D.C.
 She represented the Child and Family Services Agency, in litigation proceedings involving child abuse and neglect cases.
 Prior to joining the Attorney General’s Office, she worked at Maryland Legal Aid, where she advocated for children who were abused or neglected, who had developmental disabilities, or who had behavioral issues.
 Patricia-Joy also worked for a social security disability law firm, where she represented claimants with physical and mental disabilities at the appellate level.
-She successfully advocated for claimants who were previously denied social security disability benefits.
+She successfully advocated for claimants who were previously denied social security disability benefits

 Committee Chairs